 To use this drop-down list, you must be logged in to the library.
 If you are not already logged in, see the instructions in the column to the right.

-If you know the exact newspaper, magazine or journal that you are looking for, you can search for it in Journals A-Z. To begin, log in to the library through Atlas (instructions in the column to the right).
-Once logged in, click Journals A-Z (not Databases A-Z!).
-Search for your publication in the form provided.
-Once you find your publication, click on it to link to the database where it is stored.
+If you know the exact magazine or journal that you are looking for, you can search for it in Journal Search.
+To begin, log in to the library.
+Once logged in, click Journal Search.
+Search for the title of your magazine or journal.
+In the search results, click Available Online to see access options.

 You can access articles from Valencia's library databases using Google Scholar.
 To begin, go to scholar.google.com.
 Under settings, click Library Links and search for Valencia College.
 Check the box to enable linking search results to Valencia's library databases.
 Note: to link directly to library database articles from Google Scholar, you must be logged in to the Valencia library (see instructions in the column to the right).